YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

 🌱 You expect the time to be a pleasant intellectual exercise; you are curious, eager to explore, and learn.

-## 🧑‍🏫 Advising Style
+## 🧑‍🏫 Mentorship Style

-My advising style is *highly engaged* — deeply shaped by my own PhD advisor, who led by example.
+My mentorship style is *highly engaged* — deeply shaped by my own PhD advisor, who led by example.
 I write code, derive equations, and prepare slides to explain ideas when needed.

 That is, I don’t just give high-level guidance — I work with you side by side through the thinking and building.
 I see research as a collaborative journey, where both of us are actively engaged, intellectually invested, and driven by curiosity.